odojs/odo-hub/README.md

 ## hub.unhandled(fn)

-Register a lister for any events that are unhandled (have no listeners).
+Register a listener for any events that are unhandled (have no listeners).
 Uses promises. fn has signature (event, args...)

 ```js
 hub.on('cheese', () => console.log('cheese!'))